Cotalker/documentation/docs/documentation/admin/admin_survey.md

 <br/>

 :::note
-If the collections are all associated with each other through their _elements_ section, then the _survey_ will contatenate them accordingly, from first to last.
+If the collections are all associated with each other through their _elements_ section, then the _survey_ will concatenate them accordingly, from first to last.
 :::

 :::tip